By Denver Cheddie

 Man, I feel revelation knowledge already coming on me here.
 Lift your hands.
 Something new is going to happen here today.
 I felt it just as I walked down here.
 Holy Spirit, take over in the name of Jesus….
 God the Father, ladies and gentlemen, is a person; and he is a triune being by Himself separate from the Son and the Holy Ghost.
 Say, what did you say?
 Hear it, hear it, hear it.
 See, God the Father is a person, God the Son is a person, God the Holy Ghost is a person.
 But each on of them is a triune being by Himself.
 If I can shock you – and maybe I should – there’s nine of them.
 Huh, what did you say?
 Let me explain: God the Father, ladies and gentlemen, is a person with his own personal spirit, with his own personal soul, and his own personal spirit-body.
 You say, Huh, I never heard that.
 Well you think you’re in this church to hear things you’ve heard for the last 50 years?
 You can’t argue with the Word, can you?
 It’s all in the Word.

 When questioned about these statements, Hinn conceded, “That was a very dumb statement….
 I told my church the very next week that the statement was wrong.”
 So was it the Holy Spirit who give him that dumb revelation?
-Hinn acknowledged that God had nothing to do with his revelation, rather it was something he had read somewhere.
+Hinn acknowledged that God had nothing to do with his revelation, rather it was something he had read somewhere .
 I give this example not to say that Benny Hinn is of the devil or that he will never change, but much of what people claim were revealed to them by God, may very well have been something that they heard or read previously and was stored in their subconscious.
 Others use the “voice of God” conveniently to manipulate others or outdo fellow ministers.
-Then again much of what happens in charismatic circles is a spectacle designed to educe applause from the crowds, and they call it anointing.
+Then again much of what happens in charismatic circles is a spectacle designed to educe applause from the crowds, which they call anointing.

-A Bible school student asked me for advice concerning God’s plan to provide her with a husband.
+A Bible school student once asked me for advice concerning God’s plan to provide her with a husband.
 I instructed her that there was no scripture in the Bible where God made any such definite promise to every individual believer.
 God promised to give us guidance but finding a spouse is our job.
 “No” she interrupted, “God revealed this to me personally.”
 I then cautioned her to be sure it was really God who revealed that and not her imaginations playing tricks on her.

 Now it was very possible that God did reveal this to her, but I know so many people in her situation who were mistaken in that regard.
 Does the "little voice inside" always tell us exactly what we want to hear?
 If it did, wouldn't that suggest it is the voice of the flesh rather than God?
 Jeremiah lived at a time when there were many false prophets telling the people that there was no danger, God would grant them peace (Jer 14:13,14).
 On one particular occasion, the false prophet Hananiah prophesied that God would deliver Israel from the Babylonians, and everyone loved his message.
 Even the prophet Jeremiah said, amen.
 But after he left, God revealed to him that Hananiah had prophesied a lie (Jer 28).
 The word of Hananiah had contradicted the written word of God, which clearly stated that if the people rebelled against God, God would deliver them into the hands of their enemies (Deut 28:25).
 God does not always tell us what we want to hear.
 Very often God tells us the exact opposite of what we want.
 One sure way of knowing that a voice is not God's, is when it says everything that everyone wants to hear, especially the sinners in Zion (Isa 33:14).